logtail/monolog-logtail/example-project/README.md

 # Logtail Monolog example project

-To help you get started with using Logtail in your PHP projects, we have prepared a simple Python program that showcases the usage of Logtail logger.
+To help you get started with using Logtail in your PHP projects, we have prepared a simple program that showcases the usage of Logtail logger.

 ## Download and install the example project